savaughn/raylib-rgb30-template/readme.md

 # Raylib Game Template for Powkiddy RGB30

-This is a template project for creating games with [raylib](https://www.github.com/raysan5/raylib) on the Powkiddy RGB30 Linux arm64 handheld using an arm64 Linux development machine.
+This is a template project for creating games with [raylib](https://www.github.com/raysan5/raylib) on the Powkiddy RGB30 Linux arm64 handheld running JELOS using an arm64 Linux development machine.
 While cross-compiling is possible, it's outside the scope of this template.

 ![screenshot000](https://github.com/savaughn/raylib-rgb30-template/assets/25937456/782759a7-2b84-495b-8aa2-750318e60af0)